Do MLLMs Really Understand the Charts?

 \section{Appendix}

 \begin{itemize} \item Sec.
-A provides details of the proposed benchmark, \textit{CRBench}, including the task definition, the data construction pipeline, and data sources, topics, and chart types. \item Sec.
-B describes the training strategy of the \textit{ChartReasoner}, detailing the construction of the SFT and RL datasets. \item Sec.
-C presents further details on the inference. \item Sec.
-D includes other relevant details and extended results to supplement the main findings. \end{itemize}
+A provides details of the proposed benchmark, \textit{ChartVRBench}, including the problem definition, data sources, topics, and chart types. \item Sec.
+B describes the training strategy of the \textit{ChartVR}, detailing the construction of the SFT and RL datasets. \item Sec.
+C presents further details on the evaluation and inference. \item Sec.
+D interpret the human performence in ChartVRBench. \end{itemize}